In late 1973, mum and dad asked my sister and me a rather unusual question: “Would you like to go to Australia?”

 Right, we’re off then: Moving to Australia Step 1 – Tha’ gets on t’ train

 I had learned all these wonderful things at a series of film nights held at Australia House in Sheffield – They were sort of preparation evenings for prospective migrants where they showed movies and gave talks about Australia.
-Every time we went to one of these, we would inevitably return home to Wath clutching huge wads of pamphlets and doing our best to come to terms with places called “Woolloomoolo, Wyong and Wagga Wagga”.
+Whenever we went to one of these, we would inevitably return home to Wath, clutching huge wads of pamphlets and doing our best to come to terms with places called “Woolloomooloo, Wyong and Wagga Wagga”.

 Our home away from home for 30 days was to be the Royal Hellenic Mail Ship (RHMS) Britanis, operated by Chandris Lines out of Piraeus, Greece.

 I had never before set foot on a ship and it was all but impossible to contain my excitement as we climbed the gangplank on that sunny day in May 1974.